Coalgebraic Semantics for Nominal Automata: Introduction

 We fill this gap here and prove that the data language accepted by a NOFA and the bar language accepted by an RNNA arise as instances of both coalgebraic trace semantics (\autoref{T:NOFA-Kl} and~\ref{T:RNNA-Kl}) and coalgebraic language semantics (\autoref{C:NOFA-EM} and~\ref{C:RNNA-EM}).
 The latter result is obtained by using canonical extension natural transformations obtained from the result by Jacobs et al.~\cite{JacobsEA15}.

 While these results will perhaps hardly surprise the cognoscenti, and the treatment of NOFAs indeed appears as an(other) exercise in coalgebra, we should like to point out that there are a number of technical subtleties arising in the treatment of RNNAs.
-Essentially, what causes some trouble is the presence of the binding functor in their type.
+Essentially, what causes some trouble is the presence of the abstraction functor in their type.
 We solve all these difficulties by working with the uniformly finitely supported power-set monad $\powufs$ on nominal sets in lieu of the more common finitely supported power-set monad $\powfs$ (which provides the power objects of the topos of nominal sets).
 Note also that for a nominal set $X$, neither $\powfs X$ nor $\powufs X$ form cpos (so, in particular, they do not form complete lattices).
 Hence, it may come as a bit of a surprise that the Kleisli categories of both monads are nevertheless enriched over complete lattices (\autoref{P:dcpo}), one of the key requirements for coalgebraic trace semantics.

-We present our results in a modular way so that they may be resusable for the study of coalgebraic semantics for other types of nominal systems, such as nominal tree automata.
-For example, we show that all \emph{binding polynominal functors}, i.e.~those functors arising from a nominal algebraic (a.k.a.~binding) signature in the sense of Pitts~\cite{Pitts13} have a canonical extension to the Kleisli category of $\powufs$ (\autoref{cor:extension-pufs}).
+We present our results in a modular way so that they may be reusable for the study of coalgebraic semantics for other types of nominal systems, such as nominal tree automata.
+For example, we show that all \emph{binding polynominal functors}, e.g.~those functors arising from a binding signature in the sense of Fiore et al.~\cite{FioreEA99} have a canonical extension to the Kleisli category of $\powufs$ (\autoref{cor:extension-pufs}).
 Analogously, we show a lifting result for terminal coalgebras to the Eilenberg-Moore category for a subclass of these functors (\autoref{C:lift-nu}).

 Last but not least, on the way to the coalgebraic semantics of NOFAs and RNNAs we take a fresh look at coalgebraic trace semantics in general.
 We provide a new compact proof for the main theorem of that theory.
 It states that for a functor $F$ and a monad $T$ satisfying certain conditions, including that $F$ has an extension $\barF$ to the Kleisli category of $T$, the initial $F$-algebra extends to a terminal coalgebra for $\barF$ (\autoref{T:Kl}).
 We obtain this essentially as a combination of Hermida and Jacobs' adjoint lifting theorem~\cite[Thm.~2.14]{HermidaJ98} and an argument originally given by Freyd~\cite{Freyd92} that for locally continuous endofunctors on categories enriched in cpos an initial algebra yields a terminal coalgebra.
 Here we adjust this argument to work for locally monotone endofunctors on categories enriched in directed-complete partial orders.
 As a consequence, our proof does not require the existence of a zero object in the Kleisli category of $T$ and, notably, we only need the mere existence of the initial algebra for $F$ and not that it is obtained after $\omega$ steps of the initial-algebra chain given by $F^n 0$ ($n <\omega$).